epage/epage.github.io/blog/dev/code-reuse.md

     - If a minor section of code gets pulled away into a remote component, it will make it harder for people to read and reason about the code.
     - The better the abstraction, the less this is a problem.

+To Integrate:
+- [Inheritance is a hammer.
+Eliminating code duplication is not a nail.][Inheritance is a hammer.
+Eliminating code duplication is not a nail.]
+- [Implementation Inheritance Is Evil][Implementation Inheritance Is Evil]
+- [When to avoid the DRY principle][When to avoid the DRY principle]

 [I Dry-Ed Up My Code and Now It's Hard to Work With.
 What Happened]: https://www.justinweiss.com/articles/i-dry-ed-up-my-code-and-now-its-hard-to-work-with-what-happened/
+[Inheritance is a hammer.
+Eliminating code duplication is not a nail.]: https://uselessdevblog.wordpress.com/2018/02/18/inheritance-is-a-hammer-eliminating-code-duplication-is-not-a-nail/
+[Implementation Inheritance Is Evil]: http://whats-in-a-game.com/implementation-inheritance-is-evil/
+[When to avoid the DRY principle]: https://www.madetech.com/blog/when-to-avoid-the-dry-principle